We modify our usual social work practice approach in the context of a measles outbreak to prevent the transmission of the virus.

 Printed pages may be out of date.
 Please check this information is current before using it in your practice.

-Talking to tamariki, whānau or family and caregivers about the COVID-19 vaccine
+Talking with tamariki, whānau or family and caregivers about the COVID-19 vaccine

 Information about the vaccine and why it's important

 Vaccination not only reduces the likelihood and severity of illness from COVID-19, but also reduces the transmission rate of the virus.
-This means that people who are vaccinated are less likely to pass on the virus to other people.
-Some people cannot be vaccinated for medical reasons or are aged under 5 years – by getting vaccinated, you are helping to protect them as well.
+This means that people who are vaccinated are less likely to pass on the virus to other people, including tamariki or rangatahi and caregivers who cannot be vaccinated.

-It is important to talk to tamariki and rangatahi about COVID-19 vaccination in a way that is appropriate for their age, culture and stage of development.
+It is important to speak with tamariki and rangatahi about COVID-19 vaccination in a way that is appropriate for their age, culture and stage of development.

 COVID-19 immunisation in children | KidsHealth

-Further advice on eligibility can be accessed through the Ministry of Health helpline or the Health New Zealand Te Whatu Ora website.
+Further advice on eligibility can be accessed through the Ministry of Health helpline.

 Phone: 0800 28 29 26